r-s-lewis/data-science-S2023/challenges/c06-covid19-assignment.md

   counties in terms of cases per capita list of note include Kalawao (Hawii) and Guanica, Maricao, Sabana Grande, Lajas, and Vieques counties. (all in Puerto Rico).
 All of the counties are on islands.
-It makes sense that their case numbers were low because of how effectivly they were able to restrict travel during the height of the pandemic.
+It makes sense that their case numbers were low because of how effectively they were able to restrict travel during the height of the pandemic.

 - Loving county in Texas has reported more cases than there are people 🤔.
 If makes me think that some county clerk read a number wrong from